ssnagin/ssnagin/README.md

     - German: A0 :)

 ## Cooperation
-If you interested or want to offer a case, please, email me.
+If you are interested or want to offer a case, please, email me.
 I prefer not to respond in social networks.